cogini/mix_systemd/README.md

 dirs: [
   :runtime,       # Needed for RELEASE_MUTABLE_DIR, runtime-environment or conform :configuration, # Needed for Erlang cookie
-  # :logs,        # Needed for external log files, not journald
   # :cache,       # App cache files which can be deleted
+  # :logs,        # App external log files, not via journald
   # :state,       # App state persisted between runs
   # :tmp,         # App temp files
 ],
 ```

-For security, we set permissions to 750, which is more restrictive than the
+For security, we set permissions to 750, more restrictive than the
 systemd defaults of 755.
 You can configure them with e.g. `configuration_directory_mode`.
 See the defaults in `lib/mix/tasks/systemd.ex`.

-### Systemd target version

 More recent versions of systemd (after 235) will create these directories at start
-time based on the settings in th unit file.
+time based on the settings in the unit file.
 For earlier systemd versions, you need
 to create them beforehand using scripts in e.g. [mix_deploy](https://github.com/cogini/mix_deploy).

 `systemd_version`: Sets the systemd version on the target system, default 235.
+This determines which systemd features the library will enable.
+If you are
-This is relatively recent, so if you are targeting an older OS relese, you may need to change it.
+targeting an older OS relese, you may need to change it.
+Here are the systemd
+versions in common OS releases:

 * CentOS 7: 219
 * Ubuntu 16.04: 229